hermonochy/QuizMaster/README.md

 ![](images/QM1.png)

 In a command line window, enter `./quiz` to start the code in linux, or `run.bat` for windows.
+Note for linux users: There is a bug that makes some buttons unresponsive when the v.env. is activated.
 Press either `Play a Quiz` or `Make a Quiz` in the homepage. `Make a Quiz` will open Quiz Creator, `Play a Quiz` will allow you to choose a quiz and you can play!
 You can either press the number given to the awnser or, if you don't have a keyboard, click on the awnser.
 Remember, you only have a few seconds!

 ![](images/QM3.png)